Ddhruv-IOT/Python-security-hashing/README.md

   <br> SHA-512
   </pre>
 <br>
-Also, added Salting and Iteration to Hash for increase security and protection.
+Also, added feature of Salting and Iteration to Hash, to increase security and protection.